synersignart/FlywiiGUI/README.md

 # FlywiiGUI
 Multiwii GCS
-this as Visual Studio made update of the winGUI by EOSBandi fixes Google Map additional drame type
+this as Visual Studio 2017 made update of the winGUI by EOSBandi fixes Google Map additional frame type
 Excel exportable tel log